PHOTOX/promdens/README.md

 the number of initials conditions to be generated (`--npsamples`), and the characteristics of the laser pulse, such as the envelope type
 (Gaussian, Lorentzian, sech, etc., `--envelope_type`), the pulse frequency (`--omega`), the linear chirp parameter (`--linear_chirp`), and the full width at half maximum parameter (`--fwhm`).
 The units of excitation energies (`--energy_unit`) and transition dipole moments can be specified (`--tdm_unit debye`).
-An optional flag is `--plot`, which produces and saves plot of the absorption spectrum, laser pulse characteristics and the final analysis of the results.
+An optional flag is `--plot`, which produces and saves plots of the absorption spectrum, laser pulse characteristics and the final analysis of the results.

+### PDA
-The code can be launched from a terminal with a series of flags as follows
+The PDA method can be launched from a terminal with a series of flags as follows

 ```console
 promdens --method pda --energy_unit a.u. --tdm_unit debye --nstates 2 --fwhm 3 --omega 0.355 --npsamples 10 --envelope_type gauss input_file.dat